Ludmila-nus/header-grocery-store/README.md

 ![banner](./img/grocery-store-banner.png)

 ## Description
-This project showcases a modern and responsive web page design using CSS variables (`:root`) and flexbox.
-The design includes a header with navigation, a hero section with a background image, and a section featuring different articles.
+This project presents a practice header web page design employing CSS techniques such as flexbox and font imports.
+It encompasses various sections, including a header with navigational links, a hero section featuring engaging content, and a visually appealing list of items.

 ## Project Structure

-- **index.html**: Contains the HTML structure of the page, defining the layout and content.
+- **index.html**: Houses the HTML structure of the webpage, defining the layout and content.

-- **styles.css**: Primary stylesheet responsible for defining the overall page aesthetics, leveraging flexbox for layout structuring.
+- **styles.css**: Primary CSS file defining the styles of the page, incorporating flexbox for layout structuring.
+Defines visual aspects like font families, colors, and spacing.

 ## Live Preview